ardeora-cmu/lab7-rest-programming/README.md

         String result = "";

-        // The name is on the path /name so skip over the '/' String name = (request.getPathInfo()).substring(1);
+        // The name /name is on the path.
+So, skip over the '/'.
+        String name = (request.getPathInfo()).substring(1);

         if(name.equals("")) {